Court fixes June 29 to hear suit against Stella Oduah - Nigeria Today

 They had also filed a preliminary objection to the suit, urging the court to strike it out for lack of jurisdiction.

-The post Court fixes June 29 to hear suit against Stella Oduah appeared first on Vanguard News.
+The post Court fixes June 29 to hear suit against Stella Oduah appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share